ras52/bootstrap/stage-3/README.txt

 just enough to allow %esp to be dereferenced %esp in an r/m32, e.g. in MOVL (%esp), %eax.

+Indirect relative branches and calls are now supported, e.g. with CALL *%eax.
+These are needed for function pointers and computed jumps as used in a jump table for switch statements.

 Character literals are now allowed as immediates, enclosed in single quotes.
 (Note this is unlike the GNU assembler, where character literals begin with a single quote, but do not have a closing quote.)